umarhassan-mitodl/17.181-fall-2016/content/pages/readings.md

 \[ST\] Solow, Robert M. Chapter 28: Sustainability: An Economist's Perspective.

-Solow, Robert M. "{{% resource_link "adc4f94b-7272-4383-8bef-537ce1a73ab6" "Richard T. Ely Lecture: The Economics of Resources or the Resources of Economics" %}}." _American Economic Review_ 64, no. 2 (1974): 1–14.
+Solow, Robert M. "[Richard T. Ely Lecture: The Economics of Resources or the Resources of Economics](http://www.jstor.org/stable/1816009)." _American Economic Review_ 64, no. 2 (1974): 1–14.
 (Papers and Proceedings of the Eighty-sixth Annual Meeting of the American Economic Association)

 ### Related

-Goodland, Robert, and George Ledec. "{{% resource_link "bdd68125-5c6a-4950-bbad-c6b976a6b208" "Neoclassical Economics and Principles of Sustainable Development" %}}." _Ecological Modeling_ 38 (1987): 19–46.
+Goodland, Robert, and George Ledec. "[Neoclassical Economics and Principles of Sustainable Development](https://doi.org/10.1016/0304-3800(87)90043-3)." _Ecological Modeling_ 38 (1987): 19–46.

 Holdren, John P., Gretchen C. Daily, et al. "The Meaning of Sustainability: Biogeophysical Aspects."
 Chapter 1 in _Defining and Measuring Sustainability: The Biogeophysical Foundations_.
 Edited by Mohan Munasinghe and Walter Shearer.
 World Bank, 1995.
 ISBN: 9780821331347.